— THE CORE OF RETAIL

-A possible answer: a place where an assortment of selected products is arranged in space so that it provides value for many customers.
-(Although gaining importance, we’ll leave virtual products like a lottery, betting, money transfers, and other retail services out of the equation just for the sake of a clearer view.)
+A possible answer: a place where an assortment of select product categories is arranged in space so that it provides value for many customers.

 Next question: Why do we set such simple almost stupid questions?

-Because physical retail – especially as experienced in chain stores – is such a complex discipline that we need simple frames that help us grasp its core.
-By this, we can easier understand the mechanics and channel our efforts to the right places without losing organizational and personal energy all over the place.
+Because physical retail – especially as experienced in store chains – is such a complex discipline that we need simple frames that help us grasp its core.
+By this, we can easier understand the basic mechanics and channel our efforts to the right places without losing organizational and personal energy all over the place.

-Now, back to the store where we have products and product categories organized in space.
-Here, in front of shelves, the customers make decisions.
-Either they buy or not.
-This represents the crucial touchpoint, the moment of truth for all the included – retailers, vendors, and shoppers.
+Now, back to the store where we have products and product categories organized in retail space.
+Here, in front of shelves, the customers make buying decisions.
+They either buy product X or not.
+It’s a crucial touchpoint, the moment of truth for all the included – retailers, vendors, and shoppers.

 According to widely quoted POPAI in-store research up to 82% shopping decisions in grocery & convenience stores are made at that precise moment.
-The other 18% are made before entering the store but that doesn’t mean the assortments and layouts at retailers’ stores don’t have an impact on future buyers’ behaviour!
+The remaining 18% are made before entering the store but that doesn’t mean the assortments and layouts at retailers’ stores don’t have an impact on future buyers’ behaviour!

+Just one more punch.
 A few years ago, I’ve encountered another strongly validated research prepared for convenience stores (gas stations).
-As these are usually around 100 square metres big, all the products are within reach of a shopper.
-Still, when a really top top top brand was out of the most frequently visited shopping path, that affected the sales in half of the case.
-In other words: more than 1/2 of buying decision for the top top top brand was triggered only by direct encounter with the product (even though the same product was available few metres away).
-So?
+As here in Central Europe these are usually around 100 square metres big, all the products are within reach of a shopper.
+Still, when a really top top top brand was located out of the most frequently visited shopping path, the sales of that top top top brand fell sharply.
+In other words: more than 1/2 of buying decision for the top top top brand is triggered only by direct encounter with the product.
+It doesn’t really matter if the same product is available few metres away.